 remaining that can't be removed with metal instruments, and since there

-will likely be bacteria and products of infection [pus etc.] in
+will likely be bacteria, bits of tissue, and products of infection [pus etc.] in

 there, chemicals are used in the Second Step

 to remove them in an attempt to "sterilize" the canal space.